dxgraphs/aqua-subgraph/README.md

 $ npm run prepare-<NetworkName>
 ```

-Mainnet and Rinkeby are supported out of the box.
+xDAI and Rinkeby networks are supported.

 ## Deploy to The Graph